-District staff will update the performance review system to provide clear, objective and meaningful evaluation of staff.
+District staff has updated the performance review system in 2015 to provide clear, objective and meaningful evaluation of staff.

 3.0 ADMINISTRATIVE MANAGEMENT

 Our objective is to provide supportive and effective policies, procedures and practices for operations at all levels to assure that the District operates in an open and effective manner.
 Our strategy is to regularly monitor and enhance these policies to assure operational efficiencies and address emerging needs.